microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;&emsp;*Identifier*
 &emsp;&emsp;&emsp;*IdentifierPath*&emsp;`.`&emsp;*Identifier*

 Internal modules are either ***instantiated*** or ***non-instantiated***.
 A non-instantiated module is an internal module containing only interface types and other non-instantiated modules.
-An instantiated module is an internal module that doesn’t meet this definition.
+An instantiated module is an internal module that doesn't meet this definition.
 In intuitive terms, an instantiated module is one for which a module object instance is created, whereas a non-instantiated module is one for which no code is generated.

 When a module identifier is referenced as a *ModuleName* (section [3.6.2](#3.6.2)) it denotes a container of module and type names, and when a module identifier is referenced as a *PrimaryExpression* (section [4.3](#4.3)) it denotes the singleton module instance.
 For example: